-Forty-five years of serious, funny, unique programs ...
+Forty-six years of serious, funny, unique programs ...

 making us think, laugh and get involved.

 We welcome our wonderful audience to join us as we present our 2013-14 Season!
 All programs will be in the Gertrude C. Ford Academic Complex Recital Hall at 7 p.m. at Millsaps College.
 Tickets for each program are $10.
 For more information, contact the Office of Continuing Education at 601-974-1130.

 Tuesday, April 1, 2014